 A nationwide survey in Jordan (N~1,500) I ran in April of 2014 in collaboration with the Governance and Local Development (GLD) Program at Yale University and Professor Ellen Lust (University of Gothenburg) and Lindsay Benstead (Portland State University) bolsters these findings demonstrating that among participants registered in multimember districts, those who have had a tribal Member of Parliament in the past are more likely to participate in elections than those who have not, whereas a tribal connection does not determine turnout in single-member districts.
 This research highlights the importance of political analysis at the sub-national level.
 My data demonstrates that electoral institutions play a meaningful role in shaping entrenched inequalities in access to government services and life opportunities for the citizens living under the rule of dictators.

-My broader research agenda includes understanding service provision in the developing world, ethnic politics, clientelism and vote buying, formal vs. informal authority structures, Middle Eastern and African politics, survey methods, and experimental design.
+My broader research agenda includes understanding service provision in the developing world with a focus on post-conflict reconciliation, ethnic politics, clientelism and vote buying, and formal vs. informal authority structures.
+I focus on Middle Eastern and African politics, survey methods, and experimental design.
 This research has received over $150,000 worth of funding from the Swedish Research Council, the National Science Foundation, the American Political Science Association, the Social Science Research Council, the American Center of Oriental Research, the National Security Education Program, the Institute of International Education, and the Project on Middle East Political Science, among others.
 At times, I also apply my country expertise in Jordan and Kuwait as well as training in survey methodology and statistics to work with consulting groups.

 Hands-on experience executing public opinion polls in Jordan, Malawi, Iraq, Kenya and Zambia requiring the development of following skills: survey design and analysis, project management, collaboration with international actors, communication between funders and survey providers.